Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 Click **Generate** then **Exit**.
 The generated file `PhaseIn_0.txt` should contain mainly 0's, with a few 1's and 10's.

 Type `make all` and wait for `vitis_analyzer` GUI to display.
-The AMD Vitis&trade; analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
-In this specific case, the graph is  simple (a single kernel) and the implementation is on a single AI Engine.
+The AMD Vitis™ Analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
+In this case, the graph contains four kernels connected by cascade streams, and the implementation uses four AI Engines.

 Click **Graph** to visualize the graph of the application: